Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Optimum Cascade Length
 ----------------------

-| For FIR variants configured to use streaming interfaces, i.e., ``TP_API=1``, the optimum ``TP_CASC_LEN`` for a given configuration of the other parameters is a complicated equation.
+| For FIR variants configured to use streaming interfaces, i.e., ``TP_API = 1``, the optimum ``TP_CASC_LEN`` for a given configuration of the other parameters is a complicated equation.
 Here, the optimum value of ``TP_CASC_LEN`` refers to the least number of kernels that the overall calculations can be divided, when the interface bandwidth limits the maximum performance.
 | To aid in this determination, utility functions have been created for FIR variants in their respective graph files.
 | As an example, the function signature for the single rate asymmetric filter is shown below: